wp-plugins/image-zoom/readme.txt

 == Changelog ==

+= 1.7.1 =
+* BUG: Styling CSS issue due to the display of the scroll bar on windows

 = 1.7.0 =
 * NEW: update of the colorbox version v1.4.37
 * NEW: update of the theme in order to match with this version